ibm-cloud-architecture/refarch-kc/docs/itg-tests/README.md

 1. Stopping with Ctrl-C (it can take time for python to get the keyboard interrupt) and then restarting the same consumer will bring you the same content.
 We can always answer the question at different time, but still get the same answer.

-The test is the code in `es-it/ProducerOrderEvents.py` combined with an order consumer.
-The diagram below illustrates the simple environment.
 The tests are under the `itg-tests/es-it` folder.
+The testin `es-it/ProducerOrderEvents.py` create the order events, and when combined with an order consumer give you the tracing of the process.
+The diagram below illustrates this simple environment.

 * [EventSourcingTests.py](https://github.com/ibm-cloud-architecture/refarch-kc/blob/master/itg-tests/es-it/EventSourcingTests.py) uses the event backbone, and the order microservices.